BoostGSoC20/df/include/boost/numeric/ublas/df/README.md

 The implementation requires support for C++17 or newer to compile due to the use of `std::optional` class template defined in C++ standard libraries since C++17.

 The implementation requires support for C++14 or newer to compile due to the use of initializer lists `std::initializer_list` class template defined in C++ standard libraries since C++14.

+The implementation requires support for C++11 or newer to compile due to the use of lambda expressions and `auto` keyword defined in C++ standard libraries since C++11.

 ## Programming choices